turingschool/try-turing/be-weekday/what-is-bee/index.md

 !["Fork a replit screenshot"](../assets/fork-replit.png)

 The screenshot above pictures the project we will start with in the next section.
-Let's take a moment to practice and make everyone can get this forked.
-[Your instructor will share the link in the chat or you can access it here](https://replit.com/@turingschool/puts-vs-print#main.rb)!
+Let's take a moment to practice and make everyone can get this forked. <a href="https://replit.com/@turingschool/puts-vs-print#main.rb" target="blank">Your instructor will share the link in the chat or you can access it here</a>[]()!

 <a href="../ruby-review">Next: Ruby Review</a>